 - bits provides the frequency domain resource allocation according to Clause 6.1.2.2.2 of [6, TS 38.214]

-- If the higher layer parameter is configured
+- If the higher layer parameter useInterlacePUSCH-Dedicated-r16 useInterlacePUCCH-PUSCH in BWP-UplinkDedicated is configured

 - 5 + Y bits provide the frequency domain resource allocation according to Clause 6.1.2.2.3 of [6, TS 38.214] if the subcarrier spacing for the active UL bandwidth part is 30 kHz.
 The 5 MSBs provide the interlace allocation and the Y LSBs provide the RB set allocation.